ibm-cloud-docs/power-iaas/get-started-dedicated-host.md

         Here, you can see all existing dedicated hosts.
 4. Click **Reserve host**.
 5. Click **Create new**.
-6. Enter your custom **Dedicated host group name**.
+6. Enter a custom name on the **Dedicated host group name** field.
-7. Share this dedicated host group among other workspaces by providing the available workspaces with a secondary access.
+7. Optionally, share this dedicated host group with other workspaces by granting them secondary access.

-        Workspaces that are in the same region as the primary workspace and are in an active state can be selected.
+        Only workspaces in the same region as the primary workspace and in an active state can be selected.
         {: note}

 8. Click **Save**.